warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 I concluded the best way to reach Black Rock City was to take the official, volunteer-run Burner Express bus (BxB) from San Francisco to BRC.
 Conveniently, the BxB boards at Civic Center, only 3 blocks from my apartment.
 So I bought a ticket with a bike pass.

 ### T minus ~3 weeks before the burn
 You need to bring a _lot_ to survive in the desert.
 I can't overstate how involved this step is.
-Just a sample of the stuff I ordered:
+Just a sample of the stuff I bought:
 - A used bike I was OK getting annihilated by the desert dust
 - LEDs to affix to my bike and self so I'm visible during dust storms and at night
 - Goggles and dust masks